Friday, March 14, 2014

 (f) Not being told about it by me.

 (5) Being forced to refute the foolish braggings of certain ambitious men, he witnesses that they are able to bring nothing, but that they falsely think highly of themselves.
 And as for himself, although he brags of excellent things, yet he will not pass the bounds which God has measured him out.
 And according to these bounds he came even to them in preaching the Gospel of Christ, and trusts that he will go further, when they have so profited that he will not need to remain any longer among them to instruct them.
-And to this is added an amplification, in that he never followed the labours of other men.
+And to this is added an amplification, in that he never followed the labours of other men.10:13 But we will not boast of things without [our] l measure, but according to the measure of the rule which God hath distributed to us, a measure to reach even unto you.

 (h) This is spoken in a taunting manner.